-Arm Sheath: Finally, this long-stemmed bouquet is meant to be cradled in the crook of your arm like a baby.
+This long-stemmed bouquet is meant to be cradled in the crook of your arm, like a baby.
 This is another great option for taller brides, since its length will detract from your height.
 It’s not a good pick, however, for shorter brides.
 Its big size will look too heavy and overbearing for anyone with a small build.

-And so we move on to the next step in the bouquet selection process: Picking out your favorite colors and flowers!
-Already having your wedding dress and bridesmaids dresses picked out makes this part a lot easier on you.
-Wedding dresses come in many shades of white — and some of them even have accent colors — so if you know what you and your ladies will be wearing, then you’ll know what complementary colors to choose in order to make your flowers pop.
+Already having your wedding dress and bridesmaids dresses picked out makes choosing your favorite colors and flowers a lot easier.
+Wedding dresses come in many shades of white — and some even have accent colors — so if you know what you and your ladies will be wearing, then you’ll know what complementary colors to choose in order to make your flowers pop.
 Again, remember to bring photos of the wedding dress and the bridesmaids dresses.
 If you have swatches, those will be even more helpful to your florist.

 - All white bridal bouquet